cbcrg/bengen/README.md

 ## RUNNING BENGEN LOCALLY

-In order to run bengen on your machine after having followed the steps under the "Getting started" section and modified the configuration file you can trigger the computation locally using the following command.
+In order to run bengen on your machine after having followed the steps under the *Getting started* section and modified the configuration file you can trigger the computation locally using the following command.

 ```
 nextflow run bengen.nf
 ```
 **!Tip**
-You can use the -resume command to cache what was already computed.
+You can use the `-resume` command to cache what was already computed.
 This could happen if you run bengen multiple times.

 ```